September 28, 2025

 <R103> is changed as follows:

-Game pieces used at Ruckus will be "used" and as such will not be in pristine condition.
-While we will do our best to use pieces which will not seriously impact team play, teams should expect some variation in game pieces, primarily that CONES may have markings and CONES may have been repaired using commonly accepted methods.
+SCORING ELEMENTS (aka "game pieces") used at Ruckus will be "used" and as such will not be in pristine condition.
+While we will do our best to use pieces which will not seriously impact team play, teams should expect some variation in SCORING ELEMENTS, primarily that CORAL may have markings or significant surface damage and ALGAE may have markings and/or not be perfectly spherical.

-Robots repeatedly damaging game pieces and/or field elements (especially the CHARGE STATIONS) through sloppy or extremely aggressive game play should expect to draw attention of referees, resulting in DISABLE per <G301> part G. Repeat violations will quickly escalate to issuance of YELLOW or RED CARDs per <H201>.
+Robots repeatedly damaging scoring elements and/or field elements through sloppy or extremely aggressive game play should expect to draw attention of referees, resulting in VERBAL WARNINGs, DISABLE, and/or YELLOW CARD per <G416> Repeat violations will quickly escalate to issuance of YELLOW or RED CARDs per <G211>.
+We wish to especially caution against reckless and/or high speed impacts with the CORAL STATION and ALLIANCE STATION walls!

-Reasoning: Due to limited availability of game pieces, we will have a limited quantity of spare game pieces on hand; robots causing damage to field elements will be required to correct the situation before being allowed to compete in future MATCHes.
+Reasoning: Due to limited availability of scoring elements, we will have a limited quantity of scoring elements pieces on hand; field element damage has been widespread in recent years and offseason events will not have significant repair capability for field elements; robots causing damage to field elements will be required to correct the situation before being allowed to compete in future MATCHes.

-The Playoff Match Bracket at Ruckus will follow the same format and structure in the CHARGED UP manual, but with the below change:
+The Playoff Match Bracket at Ruckus will follow the same format and structure in the REEFSCAPE manual, but with the below change:

-As shown in Figure 11-3 and Table 11-3, Playoff MATCHES consist of 6 rounds with breaks between rounds and between the Finals MATCHES.
+As shown in Figure 10-2 and Table 10-2, Playoff MATCHES consist of 6 rounds with breaks between later rounds and between Finals MATCHES.
 Breaks begin after the FIELD has been cleared from the previous MATCH.
 The Blue and Red Gap columns indicate the approximate time between each ALLIANCE’S MATCHES.
-The expected start time of the scheduled MATCH is the time indicated on the MATCH schedule or 15 minutes 10 minutes from the end of either ALLIANCE’S previous MATCH, whichever is later.
+In Table 10-2, the breaks between matches 12-16 will be 10 minutes rather than 15 minutes.

 Reasoning: With Ruckus being a single day off-season competition, time is very limited for both the playoff tournament and the qualification matches that preceed it.
 While this change does remove some time between playoff matches for teams to do repairs, it is our intent to strike a balance between providing that repair time and giving all teams as many qualification matches as is practical.